Skip to content

 Testing Architectures

 • Using a Mac to Host Android Emulator and Devices.
-It will be necessary to install Appium and Android Studio onto the Mac and connect to Appium over the network from Rapise running on your PC.
+It will be necessary to install Appium and Android Studio on the Mac and connect to Appium over the network from Rapise running on your PC.

 • Using a PC to Host Android Emulator and Devices.
-You can either install Appium and Android Studio onto a separate PC or you can simply use the same PC that is running Rapise.
+You can either install Appium and Android Studio on a separate PC or you can simply use the same PC that is running Rapise.
 The only difference will be whether the URL used to connect to Appium is a localhost URL or one pointing to the other PC.

 Using a Mac to Host Android Emulator and Devices